-Once you've created your meeting and connected it to Webex, you're ready to start your Virtual Public Meeting.
+Once you've created your meeting and connected it to WebEx, it's time to set up the streaming configuration.
 If you're planning to use Facebook Live to handle your meeting broadcast, the steps below walk through going live.

 We recommend getting started about 30 minutes before your meeting to give yourself some breathing room.